craneab/Wordle-Analyzer/README.md

 I built this python code project for fun, and to analyze the results of downloaded Wordle result emails to answer questions such as:
 * Have I improved my average solve score over time?
 * On average, do I solve puzzles faster than my dad?
-* Am I more likely to solve a puzzle than my dad if I have a certain number of correct letters after a particular guess?
+* Do puzzles solved on weekends have higher scores than puzzles solved on weekdays?

 ## Code outline
-The code is split into three scripts, which operate on downloaded email (.eml) files stored in a local directory.
+The code is split into three scripts, which operate on downloaded email files stored in a local directory.
 Follow the steps below to understand how the code works and to run it on your own Wordle results!

 ### 1. Download Wordle emails

 The first step is to download your Wordle emails.
-In gmail, you can either download emails individually by opening the email &rarr; clicking the three dot menu in the upper right &rarr; click download email, or you can download all Wordle emails at once by setting up a filter to add a label to all Wordle emails and then using Google Takeout to download all your email with that label.
+In gmail, you can either download wordle emails one of two ways:
+- Download emails one at a time: open the email &rarr; click the three dot menu in the upper right &rarr; download the email (this results in .eml format)
+- Download all Wordle emails at once: set up a filter to add a label to all Wordle emails and then using Google Takeout to download emails with that label (this results in a .mbox file).

+The data import script can handle both .eml and .mbox formats.
 Disclaimer: I have not test non-gmail email files with this code.

 ### 2. Import email data into a useable format (`Import email data.py`)